liamhealy/CMPT432N-JSCompiler/README.md

 - `python --version`

 Within this project, I have already created the necessary virtual environment for testing and development.
 When in the root directory of the project, execute this command to enter this virtual environment:
-- `compilers\Scripts\activate`
+- `environment\Scripts\activate`

-Each command line should now appear with `(compilers)` at the beginning of it, meaning everything installed correctly and you are currently in the virtual environment.
+Each command line should now appear with `(environment)` at the beginning of it, meaning everything installed correctly and you are currently in the virtual environment.
 To deactivate the virtual environment at any time, execute the command:
-- `compilers\Scripts\deactivate.bat`
+- `environment\Scripts\deactivate.bat`

 Now, install Django.
 Django is a popular web framework written in Python, and while we don't need to utilize it's authentication or database abilities, it does provide us with a convenient webserver for development and testing.
 This project uses Django's latest version (currently 2.1.5).
 While the virtual environment is activated, execute the following command to install:
 - `pip install django`